-2. Power up the machine with the power switch located on the rear of the machine (just above the power inlet).
+2. Power up the machine with the power switch located on the right side of the machine.

 - The screen will power up.
 The machine will continue through a series of initializing movements to find the hoop arm home position, move the needle to head up, and place the needle case on a needle. - Once this is complete, a connection should fully establish between the machine and the screen.